 Every business needs a plan.
 This will function as a guidebook to take your startup through the launch process and maintain focus on your key goals.
 A business plan also enables potential partners and investors to better understand your company and its vision:

 If you’ve never created a business plan, it can be an intimidating task.
-You might consider finding and hiring a business plan specialist at Fiverr to create a top-notch business plan for you.
+You might consider finding and hiring a business plan specialist to create a top-notch business plan for you.

 Step 5: Register Your Business